 Around the time I moved to Herefordshire it was found that I had high blood pressure.
 I’d been on the pill in an attempt to calm down my PMT and unbelievably heavy periods.

 I carried on as usual until I approached the menopause.
 In 2007 I was working part-time for a local historic house.
 One Wednesday I helped with the cleaning in the house in the morning and took two tours round the house in the afternoon.
 The next day I wasn’t well and by the following day I was confined to bed, too weak to even sit up.
+I could barely get down the stairs and one day had to phone a friend to come and feed my cat as I could hardly stand.

 The GP on duty refused to even come out and see me.
 I haven’t forgiven him for that and a vital opportunity for testing and diagnosis was missed.